HabitatFramework/UserGuide/menus/menus.rst

 |filterbyattr| Filter by Attributes...
 --------------------------------------

-Allows users to filter the INCID records based upon non-spatial or complex criteria using the query builder or advanced query builder.
+Allows users to filter the INCID records based upon non-spatial or complex criteria using the advanced query builder.
 Only INCID records matching the filter criteria will be available for viewing using the record selectors.

 .. seealso::
-	See :ref:`query_builder_window` and :ref:`advanced_query_builder_window` for more information.
+	See :ref:`advanced_query_builder_window` for more information.

 Filter by Attributes - Advanced...
 ----------------------------------

 When reviewing OSMM updates, allows users to filter the INCID records based upon non-spatial or complex criteria using the advanced query builder.
 Only INCID records matching the filter criteria, and where the OSMM update status is not 'Pending' or 'Applied', will be available for reviewing.

 .. seealso::
 	See :ref:`advanced_query_builder_window` for more information.